 Meet Our Scientists - Peter Jenniskens

-Peter participated last year in a field study of the Chelyanbinsk airburst in Russia.
+Peter participated in 2014 in a field study of the Chelyanbinsk airburst in Russia.

 The next big meteor shower may occur on May 24th, 2014, in the hours around 7:40 UT (00:40 PDT, 03:40 EDT), according to predictions by Peter Jenniskens and Esko Lyytinen published in Peter's tome on Meteor Showers and their Parent Bodies in 2006.